domenic/html-as-custom-elements/README.md

 - Find missing platform APIs necessary to do the same things native HTML elements are able to do, thus producing a better [layering](http://infrequently.org/2012/11/layers-of-confusion/) story
 - Validate the design of custom elements with regard to how they explain the platform as a [bedrock](http://infrequently.org/2012/04/bedrock/) API

 For now, this project is largely exploratory in nature.
 But eventually, its code may serve as the basis for something that can be incorporated into rendering engines.
-(The project is led by members of the Blink team, and the Servo team has also expressed interest as well.)
+(The project is led by members of the Blink team, and the Servo team has also expressed interest.)

 ## Layering the Platform